A Prescription of Methodological Guidelines for Comparing Bio-inspired Optimization Algorithms: Guideline 3: Components Analysis and Parameter Tuning of the Proposal

 A key issue when solving optimization problems with complex fitness landscapes is to keep an appropriate balance between exploration and exploitation \cite{Herrera-Poyatos2017,LaTorre2010d}.
 This is a recurrent statement in many contributions, especially when the obtained results seem to support that hypothesis (at least in terms of overall accuracy).
 However, most of these studies fail to provide evidence on how the exploration/exploitation balance is maintained.
 It is normally not enough to state that \textit{``algorithm A is better than algorithm B because it properly maintains the exploration/exploitation balance''}.
 This type of statements requires an empirical analysis to check to which extent this claim is supported by evidence.

 The work reported in \cite{Crepinsek2013} analyzes this issue from a dual perspective.
 First, they inspect how different authors measure the exploration/exploitation balance, to conclude that this is mainly carried out by means of indirect measures (e.g., the diversity of the solutions).
 Second, they propose a taxonomy of methods that aim to promote population diversity.
 Authors eager to include an analysis of this type in their research works should conduct a quantitative experimental study to justify the kind of statements that we have already mentioned.
+This can be achieved either by using evolutionary operators that explicitly enhance this balance \cite{epitropakis_balancing_2008, haq_novel_2019,hussain_trade-off_2020} or by updating the algorithm or the operators to take into account some kind of indirect measure \cite{vafaee_balancing_2014,LaTorre2014}.